Immediate Roadside Sanction (IRS) Defence in Alberta

 Under Alberta’s impaired driving laws, police may issue different types of Immediate Roadside Sanctions depending on the circumstances.

-Each type of IRS have their own specific consequences which increase in severity depending on the occurrence number.
+Each type of IRS has its own specific consequences, which increase in severity depending on the occurrence number.

 A free consultation can help determine which regulatory grounds for cancellation may be available in your case.